 This is a lovely family-friendly cafe with reliable food and plenty of incredible desserts.
 It’s the perfect place to enjoy a nice cup of coffee and is a great excuse for some freshly baked bread and sweet treats too.

 Under the Red Verandah – Best in the Burbs

 As you’d expect, Under The Red Verandah has delicious food and coffee!
 This cafe has made the list because it’s our favourite cafe in the suburbs, and it’s dog friendly too.

 Located in the humble suburb of Linwood, this old house was converted into a cafe – one with a red verandah, funnily enough.
 There are plenty of seating options (some indoor, some conservatory and lots of outdoor options) making this cafe an awesome option year-round.
 It has a super cosy and homely vibe which we just love.

-Inside Under the Red Veranah, you’ll find a great collection of unique artwork on the walls and some beautiful stained glass windows too.
+Inside Under the Red Verandah, you’ll find a great collection of unique artwork on the walls and some beautiful stained-glass windows too.
 It really is a feast for the eyes.